Yeeldx/yeeldbox-devdocs/docs/contributing/governance/governance-and-operations.md

 ## Read More

-- [Article](https://medium.com/iearn/yearn-governance-explained-proposals-yfi-token-and-execution-113ec86c3a3f) about yearn governance process and YFI token role in it
+- [Article](https://medium.com/iearn/Yeeldx-governance-explained-proposals-yfi-token-and-execution-113ec86c3a3f) about Yeeldx governance process and YFI token role in it